Start of activities

 One out of five patients is Italian

-Many migrants in the area, primarily from Eastern Europe, Senegal and Bangladesh, go to the EMERGENCY Health Centre in Marghera.
+Many migrants in the area, primarily from Eastern Europe, sub-Saharan and Northern Africa, and Bangladesh, go to the EMERGENCY Health Centre in Marghera.
 But not only them: about one in five patients is Italian.

 The project works in collaboration with local health authorities.
 With the exception of some health and coordination figures that guarantee the ongoing operation of the service, the medical, health and administrative staff at the Outpatient Clinic work voluntarily and free of charge.